Kyphoscoliosis: Back braces

-In cases where the underlying reason for deformity is postural and is detected before the bones stop growing, back braces can be used.
+In cases where the underlying reason for deformity is postural or idiopathic and is detected before the bones stop growing, back braces can be used.
 Braces provide support to the muscles and bones, as well as apply corrective pressure to reduce the curvature.
 Braces for kyphoscoliosis have to be designed such that they become effective with abnormal curvatures in both the coronal and sagittal planes.
 The latest in brace design involves the use of CAD/CAM, which is available only in a few developed countries such as Germany.
 The efficacy of braces for correcting curvature issues has been analyzed by a few studies.
 In one such study, it was found that bracing led to successful outcomes in 72% of patients and correlated strongly with hours of braces worn.
 However, compliance with wearing braces for a period up to 18 hours or more can be physiologically and psychologically limiting, especially when one considers the teenage period.